labmrd/odrive-with-motor-characterization/README.md

  * **Data Collection**: communication protocol and Axis class edited to add a ring buffer of data saved during test inputs
  * **Data Export**: odrivetool edited to access ring buffer, plot results, and export to CSV

-For full list of changes, see the [summary of contributions](https://github.com/labmrd/odrive-with-motor-characterization/blob/main/docs/references/Summary-of-Contributions.pdf)
+For a quick list of code changes, see the [summary of contributions](https://github.com/labmrd/odrive-with-motor-characterization/blob/main/docs/motor_characterization_references/report/Summary%20of%20Contributions_v5.pdf)